spesml/spesml.github.io/2_Concepts/5_MaturityModel/2_definition.md

 ##### TCM B: The behavior of the technical components is modeled.
 ##### TCM C: technical components and requirements they satisfy are related by a satisfy or require  relation.
 #### Technical Architecture Modeling (TAM)
-##### The technical components and their dependencies are modeled.
+##### TAM A: The technical components and their dependencies are modeled.
-##### Technical components are related to logical components that they implement by a realize relation.
+##### TAM B: Technical components are related to logical components that they implement by a realize relation.
 #### Technical conText Modelling (TTM)
 ##### TTM A: The   system under development (i.e., the top-level technical component) is modeled by a composition of all technical components.